-The Sumner/Bonney Lake Drug-Free Coalition in conjunction with the Sumner School District was awarded a Drug-Free Communities Support Program grant by the White House Office of National Drug Control Policy (ONDCP), in cooperation with the Substance Abuse and Mental Health Services Administration (SAMHSA).
+The Sumner/Bonney Lake Drug-Free Coalition in conjunction with the Sumner-Bonney Lake School District was awarded a Drug-Free Communities Support Program grant by the White House Office of National Drug Control Policy (ONDCP), in cooperation with the Substance Abuse and Mental Health Services Administration (SAMHSA).
 The coalition serves the communities within the Sumner School District, including Sumner, Bonney Lake and the surrounding areas, a community of about 44,000.

 The goal of the coalition is to establish and strengthen community collaboration in support of local efforts to prevent youth substance use.
 These goals will be achieved by implementing the following: